 However, fabrication process of thin film batteries is prone to many defects and is time consuming.
 Many applications are still emerging and requirements are evolving significantly.
-The target market possesses different requirements and diversity in requirements reflects that no thin film battery solution is presumed to offer a one-size-fits-all solution.
+The target printed battery market possesses different requirements and diversity in requirements reflects that no thin film battery solution is presumed to offer a one-size-fits-all solution.

-High investment requirements in research and development activities for such batteries are expected to hinder the industry growth prospects.
+High investment requirements in research and development activities for such batteries are expected to hinder the printed battery industry growth prospects.
 Budget constraints, diversified requirements, and high investment costs are the key restraining factors for the popularity of such devices.

 End-use vertical includes commercial applications such as smart packaging, retail and electronic shelf labeling, and active smart cards; industrial applications such as wireless sensors, energy harvesting, and semiconductor applications; and consumer applications such as novelty products and medical applications.